 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
 I also thank the minister for that clarification.
-The mould remediation item of \$7 million is used every year.
-How many housing units get remediated?
+The mould remediation in public housing was listed at \$7 million per year.
+How many housing units were remediated?
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Chairman.
-This is for 13 communities in 2024-25 and they will be working on approximately 24 housing units that have mould.
+For 13 communities in 2024-25 they will be working on approximately 24 housing units that have mould.
 Thank you, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
 I also thank the minister for his response.
-My next question is, (interpretation ends) the 2022 federal budget announced \$845 million that is funded over seven years to support housing in Inuit communities.
+For my next question: (interpretation ends) the 2022 federal budget announced \$845 million that is funded over seven years to support housing in Inuit communities.
 How much of this funding will be accessible by the Nunavut Housing Corporation to implement the new Nunavut 3000 strategy? (interpretation) Thank you, Mr. Chairman.